-- 2. Patients who present with uncertain dates should have an initial dating ultrasound, followed by a repeat ultrasound in 3 weeks to confirm the due date (if feasible within the time frame of the pregnancy), and help establish the time for induction.
-If doubt still exists as to the actual EDD, amniocentesis for fetal lung maturity may be offered at the discretion of the provider, or after consultation with MFM as indicated. - 3.
-Patients with pruritus gravidarum should receive bile acid and LFT testing q 2 wks, but no BPP monitoring, or induction of labor for this indication alone.
+- 1. Women with a diagnosis of ICP should undergo fetal surveillance beginning at 32 weeks because of the risk of intrauterine fetal demise.
+It is recommended that patients undergo weekly biophysical profiles.
+The patient should also be instructed in recording daily fetal kick counts. - 2.
+Patients who present with uncertain dates should have an initial dating ultrasound, followed by a repeat ultrasound in 3 weeks to confirm the due date (if feasible within the time frame of the pregnancy), and help establish the time for induction.
+If doubt still e.
+Delivery

+- exists as to the actual EDD, amniocentesis for fetal lung maturity may be offered at the discretion of the provider, or after consultation with MFM as indicated. - 3.
+Patients with pruritus gravidarum should receive weekly BPP monitoring, but induction of labor need not be scheduled.